-Julie Tran has been a yoga teacher since 2011 and a student since 2007.
+Julie Tran has been intrigued with the human body since 2007.
 She has been studying Ashtanga, Iyengar, Power Yoga, Yin, Fascial Conditioning, Restorative Yoga, Somatics, Qi-Gong and Spirituality.
 So, you can tell she's developing an organic approach to strengthening ourselves inside and out.

 Check out her vibe at https://rogue.yoga

-Note: Julie is broadcasting this from southeast asia.
+Note: WE are broadcasting this from asia.
 If the internet gets wonky, we apologize in advance and will send you a recording of the audio podcast instead!